-- Identify the major branches of the criminal justice system and discuss how they are interrelated and interdependent. - 2.
+- 1. Identify the major branches of the criminal justice system and engage in discussion on how they are interrelated and interdependent. - 2.
 Identify and explain major legal concepts or terms used to characterize various types of crimes and criminal procedures. - 3.
-Identify the major forms of crime and describe some of their social correlates, i.e., how they vary by age, race, gender, and social class. - Identify, explain, critically assess, and apply major theoretical explanations of criminal behavior. - Identify major contemporary problems (e.g., delay, budgetary crises) faced by the major branches of the criminal justice system and their causes and possible solutions. - 6.
-Identify and discuss the roles of the police, prosecutor, judge, defense counsel and other major players in the criminal justice system.
+Identify the major forms of crime and describe some of their social correlates, i.e., how they vary by age, race, gender, and social class. - 4.
+Identify, explain, critically assess, and apply major theoretical perspectives relating to the causes of criminal behavior. - Identify major contemporary problems (e.g., delay, budgetary crises) faced by the major branches of the criminal justice system and their causes and possible solutions. - 6.
+Identify and discuss the roles of the police, prosecutor, judge, defense counsel and other major players in the criminal justice system. - 7.
+Identify and discuss key areas of professional ethics relating decision making, adherence to policies, procedures and protocol. - Identify employment options currently being sought in the criminal justice system.
+Assist in developing skills, talents and ability to acquire competitive employment opportunity in local, state and federal jurisdictions. - 9.
+Identify and discuss methods to reform and improve the effectiveness of the criminal justice system as a whole. - 10.
+Identify and discuss high profile cases while working to develop effective crime prevention strategies.